Justin01Wu/WebApp/jersey2/README.md

 	+ and will make JAVA code difficult because it is usually on JAVA object reflection, which need more useless Java Class.

 ## Foreign key
-+ To make RESTful simple, we don�t extend reference object in GETmethod, we only return foreign key itself.
++ To make RESTful simple, we don't add reference object in API, we only return foreign key itself.
 + UI side use another API to get details if they need.
 + If the result is a list, we can also call the second API for foreign key list.
 	+ For example: